Key takeaways

 Medicare enrollment in Montana

-As of March 2023, there were 253,166 Montana residents with Medicare coverage, amounting to more than 22% of the state’s population — versus about 19% of the total US population enrolled in Medicare.
+As of May 2023, there were 254,175 Montana residents with Medicare coverage,2 amounting to more than 22% of the state’s population1 — versus nearly 20% of the total US population enrolled in Medicare.81

 In most cases, Medicare eligibility starts when a person turns 65.
-But Medicare also provides coverage for disabled Americans under age 65, once they have been receiving disability benefits for 24 months (or have kidney failure or ALS).
-Nationwide, 12% of Medicare beneficiaries are under age 65; in Montana, it’s about 10%.
+But Medicare also provides coverage for disabled Americans under age 65, once they have been receiving disability benefits for 24 months or have end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS).
+Nationwide, about 12% of Medicare beneficiaries are under age 65;1 in Montana, it’s about 10%.2

 Medicare beneficiaries can choose to get their coverage through private Medicare Advantage plans (assuming they live within the service area of one or more Advantage plan), or directly from the federal government via Original Medicare (Medicare Part A, which covers hospital services, and Medicare Part B, which covers outpatient services).